-BTG Productions is an independent production company specializing in quality documentaries for theatrical and television markets.
-It was founded in 1993 by Bari Pearlman, who collaborates regularly with the finest creative talent available.
-Bari's work has been supported with grants from NYSCA, The Jerome Foundation, The Hartley Film Foundation, The Shelley & Donald Rubin Foundation, and the Lucius and Eva Eastman Foundation, as well as an LMCC Swing Space Artists' Residency on Governors Island, and several Yaddo residencies.
+BTG Productions was founded in 1993 by documentary filmmaker Bari Pearlman, who collaborates regularly with the finest creative talent available.
+Bari's work has been released theatrically and broadcast around the world, and screened at film festivals, cultural institutions and museums including the Museum of Modern Art, Museum of Art and Design, Rubin Museum of Art, Museum of Fine Arts Houston, Museum of Jewish Heritage, the Peabody Essex Museum and the Yerba Buena Center for the Arts.
+Her work has been supported with grants from NYSCA, The Jerome Foundation, The Hartley Film Foundation, The Shelley & Donald Rubin Foundation, and the Lucius and Eva Eastman Foundation, as well as an LMCC Swing Space Artists' Residency on Governors Island, and several Yaddo residencies.
 She was also a participant in the 2006 Sundance Producer's Conference.

 Bari's award-winning feature documentary Daughters of Wisdom (2007), about the exceptional women of Kala Rongo Monastery in rural Tibet, was released theatrically in 2008.
 She also recently completed Nangchen Shorts (2011), a collection of short films about life in rural Tibet - Ritual Objects, Water and Tsampa.
 In 2009, Bari directed the development trailer for The Strangest Town in Alaska for Cypress Films, about the people and peculiarities of Whittier, Alaska.
 She was also the Co-Producer/Co-Director (together with Phyllis Heller) of Mah-Jongg: The Tiles That Bind (1998).
 Bari has several films in development, including Looking for Lepke about the notorious gangster Lepke Buchalter who was her grandfather's first cousin.

-As a Producer, Bari is currently collaborating with director Alexandra Shiva on her forthcoming feature documentary How To Dance in Ohioabout teenagers and young adults on the autism spectrum.
+As a Producer, Bari collaborated with director Alexandra Shiva on the feature documentary How To Dance in Ohio about teenagers and young adults on the autism spectrum.
+It had its World Premiere in Documentary Competition at the 2015 Sundance Film Festival, and will be broadcast on HBO in the Fall 2015.
 She also produced Lee Storey's award-winning feature documentary Smile 'Til It Hurts: The Up With People Story (2009) about that kitschy upbeat singing group.
 In 2012, she produced the shoots to create the video decor elements for Rocky: The Musical.
 In addition to producing, Bari applies her 20 years of broad experience in the documentary film world to consult filmmakers in need of guidance on all aspects of the filmmaking process.
 Click "Consulting Services" on the menu bar for more about her consulting work.

 For television, Bari was Post Production Supervisor on Season 1 (2010-11) of CBS's Blue Bloods starring Tom Selleck and Donnie Walhberg.
 She produced two episodes of the A&E docu-drama series The Fugitive Chronicles, as well as (for @radical.media) Shots in the Dark (2001, Court TV/Channel 4), and VH1 Fan Club: ABBA (2002).
 Her IFC Films interview with Philip Seymour Hoffman about his starring role in Adam Elliot's "Mary & Max" is streaming on traileraddict.com.
 Bari was also the Second Unit Director/Segment Producer of Jonathan Judge's Food for Thought: Good Taste In Art (2003).
 Click "Television Projects" on the menu bar for more about her television work.